avinashbabudonthu/java/java-v2/kafka-streams/files/create-kafka-stream.md

 	// ...

 	// Start kafka streams application
-	KafkaStreams kafkaStreams = new KafkaStreams(streamsBuilder.build(), properties);
+    // never call this in try-with-source.
+If called then application will stop immediately without waiting KafkaStreams kafkaStreams = new KafkaStreams(streamsBuilder.build(), properties);
 	kafkaStreams.cleanUp(); // not recommended for PROD
 	kafkaStreams.start();